hlship/threaded-conversation/README.md

 On the following tick, the queued quip's `(reply $)` is printed.
 NPC-directed quips are just objects that have a `(reply $)` rule; there isn't a specific trait.

-On each tick, the first quip queued for the NPC will output its reply.
+On each tick, the first quip queued for the NPC will have its reply output.
 This quip then becomes the current quip (if it wasn't already).
 In most cases, the current quip is the quip the player just discussed in the previous tick, and this is the chance for the NPCs reply to be output.